zljtt/15-466-f25-submarine/NEST.md

 ## A Word About Github Actions

-This repository is equipped with a `.github/workflows/build-workflow.yml` file that tells github that you would like it to build the code for you whenever you push code.
+This repository is equipped with a `.github/workflows/build-workflow.yml` file that tells github that you would like it to build the code for you whenever you press the "Actions > Build > Run workflow" button.
 This is a great way to check if things are working cross-platform and even to package releases of your game (the workflow is set up such that if you create a release through the github web UI, it will automatically build, package, and upload binaries to the release).

 It can also be a frustrating and time-wasting trap to try to debug any build failures solely using github actions.
 Use it as a check, but not a development environment.